-- Establish if connection to user session refers to any user or a specific user.
-For the latter, the default is current user.
+- Establish if "connection to user session" refers to any user or a specific user.
+For the latter, the default is the current user.
 However, you can click or tap Change User and choose another user.

 - Establish if connection refers to a connection from a remote or a local computer.

-The available Advanced settings are common for all triggers.
-For each available option, you must first check the corresponding box to see the list of corresponding choices.
+The available Advanced settings are the same for all triggers.
+For each available option, you must first check the corresponding box to see the list of similar choices.
 You can make the following settings:

 - Delay a task for a certain time: 30 seconds, 1 minute, 15 minutes, 30 minutes, 1 hour, 8 hours or 1 day;